QubesOS/qubes-doc/introduction/reporting-bugs.md

 ### New issues should include all relevant information ###

-When you file a new issue, you should be sure to include the version of Qubes you're using, as well as versions of related software packages ([how to copy information out of dom0]).
+When you file a new issue, you should be sure to include the version of Qubes you're using, as well as versions of related software packages ([how to copy information out of dom0](/doc/copy-from-dom0/)).
 If your issue is related to hardware, provide as many details as possible about the hardware.
-A great way to do this is by [generating and submitting a Hardware Compatibility List (HCL) report][hcl-howto], then linking to it in your issue.
+A great way to do this is by [generating and submitting a Hardware Compatibility List (HCL) report](/doc/hcl/#generating-and-submitting-new-reports), then linking to it in your issue.
 You may also need to use command-line tools such as `lspci`.
-If you're reporting a bug in a package that is in a [testing] repository, please reference the appropriate issue in the [updates-status] repository.
+If you're reporting a bug in a package that is in a [testing](/doc/testing/) repository, please reference the appropriate issue in the [updates-status](https://github.com/QubesOS/updates-status/issues) repository.
 Project maintainers really appreciate thorough explanations.
 It usually helps them address the problem more quickly, so everyone wins!